Strong regularization by Brownian noise propagating through a weak H{\"o}rmander structure

 From the explicit expression \eqref{strong_CORRESP}, Proposition \ref{strong_PROP_SCALE_COV} and the above equation, we eventually derive:

-up to a modification of $C$, which gives the statement for one partial derivative.
+which gives the statement for one partial derivative.
 The controls on the higher order derivatives are obtained similarly (see e.g. the proof of Lemma 5.5 of \cite{dela:meno:10} for the bounds on $D_{\x_1}^2 \tilde p^{(\tau,\bxi)}(t,s,\x,\y) $). \end{proof}